Why You Should Add Raw Honey To Your Diet

 GF Oats Raw Honey contains the wonderful flavours of a wide range of Natives plant species, predominately Wattles, Eucalyptus, Lilly Pillies & Callistemons.
 The hives are situated between Highfields, where we are based and Crows Nest.
 There is a predominance of forest in this area, so the source is abundant.

-So why not pop out and grab yourself a jar of raw honey and start reaping in the benefits.
+Why not bring raw honey into your diet?
+You can buy yourself a jar of raw honey here and start reaping the benefits.